 Wednesday 23 May 2007 DAY 3

 I have a lot of pain around the surgical site and in my neck and my back feels like someone is kicking the crap out of me constantly.
-That is most likely being caused by the stem cells trying to mobilse and is a good sign I am told.
+That is most likely being caused by the stem cells trying to mobilise and is a good sign I am told.

 Liz came to see me and she was not happy that I am so sick so she has arranged for me to have something for the sickness.
 Cyclizine is my new best friend.

 I still have hair.
-I am not sure what I was expecting but it’s probably a bit on the dramatic side to think that I am going to jusy wake up one morning and leave all my hair on the pillow behind me.
+I am not sure what I was expecting but it’s probably a bit on the dramatic side to think that I am going to just wake up one morning and leave all my hair on the pillow behind me.

 Thursday 24 May 2007 DAY 4

 I slept very well last night.
 I woke up with a feeling of relief this morning that I had not been awake vomiting during the night.
-The anti sickness meds are doing their job.
+The anti sickness medicationss are doing their job.

 Saw Dr Enright today and she is happy with how things are going.